12 Research Opportunities in Mechanical Engineering for High School Students

 Eligibility: Female-identifying juniors at the time of application

-ARISE at NYU is a free seven-week summer program for 10th and 11th graders residing in New York City.
-During their seven weeks, students will work under the guidance of NYU’s top research faculty, gaining authentic research opportunities in various STEM disciplines, such as mechanical engineering.
-ARISE participants will train in college-level research, professional development, presentation and colloquium, and make substantial contributions to their laboratories.
-This is a great interdisciplinary STEM program; while it has specific subject areas involving mechanical engineering (such as robotics), you can also easily explore topics in chemical engineering, computer science, etc. as these pair very well with mechanical engineering.
+ARISE is a free seven-week summer program for 10th and 11th graders residing in New York City.
+You will work under the guidance of NYU’s research faculty, gaining research experience in various STEM disciplines, including mechanical engineering.
+You will receive professional development training, present your work at a colloquium, and make substantial contributions to your laboratory.
+While ARISE has specific subject areas involving mechanical engineering (such as robotics), you can also explore topics in chemical engineering, computer science, etc.

 Cost: None

-The Science and Engineering Apprentice Program (SEAP) places high school students as apprentices in one of twenty-five Department of Defense (DoD) labs for eight weeks, allowing them to work closely under research mentors in their field of interest.
-Students will gain firsthand scientific and engineering experience while earning a stipend, gaining unique and positive experiences to help with their understanding of a STEM career.
+The Science and Engineering Apprentice Program (SEAP) places high school students as apprentices in one of twenty-five Department of Defense (DoD) labs for eight weeks.
+You will work with research mentors in your field of interest.
+You will gain firsthand scientific and engineering experience while earning a stipend, which can help you decide if you'd like to pursue a STEM research career.

 Eligibility: All high school students

-As the oldest, continuously running program of its kind, HSHSP has developed into a highly selective research program offering research apprenticeships in all areas of science, engineering, and mathematics.
-Each participant indicates a preference for their research area, then works with faculty advisors, undergraduate, and graduate students to identify the research methodology and begin the procedure.
-Students are able to fully immerse themselves in the intensive research process for seven weeks, often producing award-winning research projects under the mentorship of the university’s faculty and graduate students.
+As the oldest, continuously running program of its kind, HSHSP is a selective research program offering apprenticeships in all areas of science, engineering, and mathematics.
+Each participant indicates a preference for their research area and then works with faculty advisors, undergraduate, and graduate students to identify a research methodology and begin the procedure.
+You will be immersed in the research process for seven weeks.
+Participants often produce award-winning research projects in this program.

 Cost: $4,000